-BP’s (BP) cash flow from operations rose 21% YoY (year-over-year) to $22.9 billion in 2018.
-Let’s review how well these inflows cover essential expenses like the capex and dividends.
+BP’s (BP) cash flow from operations rose by 45% YoY to $5.3 billion in Q1 2019.
+In this article, we’ll review whether these inflows could cover essential expenses like capex and dividends in the quarter.

-BP had a cash outflow of $23.7 billion in the form of capex and acquisitions and $6.7 billion in the form of dividends, which adds up to a cash outflow of $30.4 billion.
-BP’s cash flow from operations fell short by $7.5 billion ($22.9 billion of inflows minus $30.4 billion of outflows) in covering the vital capex and dividend outflows.
+BP had a cash outflow of $5.5 billion in the form of capex and acquisitions and $1.4 billion in the form of dividends, adding up to $6.9 billion of cash outflow.
+Thus, BP’s cash flow from operations fell short by $1.6 billion ($5.3 billion of inflows minus $6.9 billion of outflows) in covering vital capex and dividend outflows.

 Thus, BP covered the shortfall with the sale of non-core assets and utilization of its cash reserves.
 BP had $0.6 billion of divestments inflows in the year.
 Also, BP’s cash and equivalents fell from $22.5 billion at the beginning of the first quarter to $21.3 billion at the end of the quarter.

 In Q1 2019, BP’s cash flow shortfall stood at 31% (represented as a percentage of its earnings capacity).
 Royal Dutch Shell (RDS.A) and Total (TOT) also saw shortfalls in Q1 2019.
 Shell’s cash flow from operations of $8.6 billion fell short in covering capex and dividends by 4%.
 Similarly, Total’s cash flow from operations of $3.6 billion fell short by 25% in the first quarter.

 Cash flow analysis